neuefische/web-exercises/sessions/backend-read/products/README.md

 Check that it works:

-- Reload `localhost:3000`; you should still see the all fishes.
+- Reload `localhost:3000`; you should still see all fishes.

 Switch to `pages/api/products/[id].js` and adapt it as explained above: